 2. Autolyse – 12:30 p.m.

-Add the called for mix of flour and all but 300g of the called for water to a mixing bowl.
+Add the called for flour, and all but 300g of the called for water to a mixing bowl.
 Three-hundred grams is quite a lot of water to hold back when first mixing, but we will add this water in slowly through mixing using the bassinage technique.

 Mix by hand or in a mixer until fully incorporated.
 Cover the bowl and let autolyse for 30 minutes.